ZiadMansourM/notes/blog/2024-04-15-kubernetes/index.md

 import TabItem from '@theme/TabItem';
 ```

 They say ***to master a new technology, you will have to play with it***.
 While learning a new technology, I always write down the questions that pops up in my mind.
 And document it while trying to find answers.
 You can access my study notes at [notes.sreboy.com](https://notes.sreboy.com/).

-These series of ***articles we be a refined version of my notes***.
-I will try to cover the most important concepts and best practices **I learned from documentations, exploring source code on github, github issues threads, other articles, youtube videos and most importantly from trying myself and combing possibilities.**
+These series of ***articles will be a refined version of my notes***.
+I will try to cover the most important concepts and best practices **I learned from documentations, exploring source code on github, github issues threads, other articles, youtube videos, and most importantly, through hands-on experimentation and embracing the creative chaos of exploration, much like assembling LEGO blocks, where I constantly experiment and combine different elements to learn.**

 In this article we will deploy using ***Terraform*** as much as possible, and with the minimum ***ClickOps*** required:
 - EKS cluster using terraform resources (No Modules).